-What You Can Do with a Geography Degree
+What You Can Do With a Geography Degree

 As a graduate of a geography program, you’ll posses technical training in computing and skills in geographic communication, as well as spatial analysis and GIS.
 These are skills make you highly appealing to a wide variety of employers.
-This means that earning a geography degree gives you a fantastic opportunity to get a career in a diverse range of possible fields.

-Some jobs you may qualify for right after your undergrad degree.
-Other jobs will require further education and training, particularly those that demand a greater level of expertise in a certain area.
 Fortunately, as a geography graduate, you’re in a good position to pursue graduate studies in geography, or in other fields such as education, urban planning, natural resource management, law, or public administration, among many others.

-Career Guides Related to a Geography Degree
+List of Careers Relevant to a Geography Degree

-Below, we’ve chosen careers that we feel relate to a geography degree, either because the subject matter of the degree relates to the occupational field, or because the skills you’ll need to be an effective employee can be gained in a geography degree program.
-Please note, this is not an inclusive list:
+The knowledge and skills you can gain by studying geography at the university level serve as an excellent foundation for a variety of careers, either because the subject matter of the degree relates to the occupational field, or because the skills you’ll need to be an effective employee can be gained in a geography degree program.

 • Agricultural Extension Supervisor